barathvaj/NLP-Learning-And-Training/Installation and Basics/README.md

 Let me giva a scenario where i choosed Precision over a recall in my prior experience.

 Earlier i have worked in the document classifcation, where i need to classify the document type first to extract relevent data from it.
+If the model not able to classify it(less confidence score) will move to manual process, else it move to the extraction process.

 --tobe conitnued